fliptanedo/FlipWebsite2022/README.md

 ### Background

 All paths are supposed to be relative to the project root.
 We want to create a `./layouts/` folder and so that Hugo will look here for templates and shortcodes first.
 This over-rides any files from the theme.
 Last time, this did not quite work, see [Modifying Modules](https://gohugo.io/hugo-modules/use-modules/#make-and-test-changes-in-a-module).
 It seems, though, that this is now fixed.

+... except for the fact that the [path to the homepage template html files](https://github.com/wowchemy/wowchemy-hugo-themes/tree/main/modules/wowchemy/layouts/partials/blocks) has changed.

 ### Default layout templates